Hard and Soft Edges

 Stacks Image 25443

-• Where subjects/shapes meet one another, there might be a blurring of the color and/or value from each subject or shape into the other, but the softening of edges is wider in some spots, and edges are harder in other spots
+• Where subjects/shapes overlap one another, there might be a blurring of each subject or shape into the other, but the softening of edges is wider in some spots, and edges are harder in other spots

 Variable blurring of edges can be used to bring more attention to certain subjects/shapes by making them harder edged than others.